Yet the motors caused many delays that the 60s, as

 The low-priced machines caused much trouble that Edison

 ordered the lab start all over again 1913.
-The target price $25 dollars was not
+The design of

 the low-priced machines had given many problems and Edison's